Fay Hempstead

 Fay Hempstead (November 24, 1847 – April 24, 1934) was an American poet, author, and lawyer.
 He wrote about Arkansas history and politics, authoring the state's first history textbook.
 He became the third Poet Laureate of Freemasonry in 1908.
 He was also the grand secretary of the Grand Lodge of Arkansas for 53 years.

 Early life

 Hempstead was born in Little Rock, Arkansas on November 24, 1847.
 His parents were Elizabeth Rebecca (nee Beall) and Samuel Hutchinson Hempstead, an attorney and postmaster in Little Rock.
 He had private tutors and attended local private schools.

-He attended St. Johns' College from 1859 to 1861; this was college was sponsored by Masons and introduced him to Freemasonry.
+He attended St. Johns' College from 1859 to 1861; this college was sponsored by Masons and introduced him to Freemasonry.
 He studied law at the University of Virginia after the Civil War, from 1866 to 1868.
 While at the University of Virginia, he was a member of the Washington Literary Society and Debating Union and The Ugly Club, which selected him as the handsomest male.